gidger/rpi-led-nhl-scoreboard/README.md

 3. Assemble all hardware per [these instructions](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices) (steps 1 - 5).

 4. Plug in your Raspberry Pi.
 From your personal computer, SSH into it and enter the password you set earlier when prompted.
-Assuming a username of "pi" and a device name of raspberrypi, the command would look like this.
+Assuming a username of "pi" and a device name of raspberrypi, the command would look like this:
     ```bash
     ssh pi@raspberrypi.local
     ```

-5. Once you're connected to the Raspberry Pi, get the latest updates.
+5. Once you've SSH'd into your Raspberry Pi...
+If you completed step 0, disable on-board sound to take advantage of the increased image quality.
+If you didn't complete step 0, skip this step.
     ```bash
-    sudo apt-get update -y
-    sudo apt-get upgrade -y
+    sudo nano /etc/modprobe.d/alsa-blacklist.conf
     ```

-6. If you completed step 0, to take advantage of the increase quality, disable on-board sound.
+    Add the following:
     ```
+    blacklist snd_bcm2835
+    ```
+    Save and exit.
+Then enter the following:
+    ```bash
     sudo nano /boot/firmware/config.txt
     ```
-    Edit the dtparam line match the following:
+    Edit the "dtparam=audio" line to match the following:
     ```
     dtparam=audio=off
     ```
     Save and exit.

-7. Disable sleep.
+6. Disable sleep.
     ```bash
     sudo nano /etc/rc.local
     ```
     Above the line that says "exit 0" insert the following:
     ```
     /sbin/iw wlan0 set power_save off
     ```
     Save and exit.

-8. Install pip3.
+7. Reboot your RPi.
     ```bash
-    sudo apt-get install python3-pip -y
+    sudo reboot
     ```

-9. Install git.
+    Wait a few minutes, then SSH into your RPi once  again.
     ```bash
-    sudo apt-get install git -y
+    ssh pi@raspberrypi.local
     ```

+8. Update built-in software.
+    ```bash
+    sudo apt-get update -y
+    sudo apt-get upgrade -y
+    ```

+9. Install git and python-dev.
+    ```bash
+    sudo apt-get install git python3-dev -y
+    ```

 10. Clone this repository, including all submodules.
     ```bash
     git clone --recursive https://github.com/gidger/rpi-led-nhl-scoreboard.git
     ```

-11. Install the LED Matrix Python package.
-First, navagate to the root directory of the matrix library (rpi-led-nhl-scoreboard/submodules/rpi-rgb-led-matrix).
-Then enter the following commands.
+11. Make Python virtual environment and activate.
+First enter the directory we just cloned.
     ```bash
-    sudo apt-get update && sudo apt-get install python3-dev python3-pillow -y

-    make build-python PYTHON=$(which python3)

-    sudo make install-python PYTHON=$(which python3)
+    cd rpi-led-nhl-scoreboard/
     ```

-12. Return to the root of your clone of this repository and enter the following command to install any missing Python packages.
+    Then, create and activate a virtual environment with the name "venv".
     ```bash
-    pip3 install -r requirements.txt
+    python -m venv venv
+    source venv/bin/activate
     ```

-13. Note for people using Raspberry Pi 4 or newer, you'll need to update [this line](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23) in config.yaml to prevent flickering.
-Reccomend setting to 4, but you can experiment and see what works best in your situation.

-14. If you did NOT completed step 0, you'll need to update [this line](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24) in config.yaml to match the following:
+12. Install required Python packages.
+    ```bash
+    pip install -r requirements.txt
     ```

+13. Install the LED matrix Python package.
+First, navagate to the LED matrix library directory.
+    ```bash
+    cd submodules/rpi-rgb-led-matrix
+    ```
+    Then enter the following:
+    ```bash
+    make build-python PYTHON=$(which python)
+    sudo make install-python PYTHON=$(which python)
+    ```

+14. Return to the root of your clone of this repository.
+    ```bash
+    cd /home/pi/rpi-led-nhl-scoreboard/
+    ```

+15. If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update [gpio_slowdown in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23)  to prevent flickering.
+Reduce value by 1 each test.
+You can experiment and see what looks best for your hardware.

+16. If you did NOT completed step 0, you'll need to update [hardware_mapping in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24)  to match the following:
+    ```
     hardware_mapping: 'adafruit-hat'
     ```

-15. Make this project run at startup.
+17. Make the scoreboard script run at startup.
     ```bash
     nano ~/start-scoreboard.sh
     ```
-    Copy-paste the following into your newly created file.
+    Paste the following:
     ```
     #!/bin/bash
     cd /home/pi/rpi-led-nhl-scoreboard
+    source venv/bin/activate

     n=0
     until [ $n -ge 10 ]
     do
-       sudo python3 rpi-led-nhl-scoreboard.py  && break
+       sudo /home/pi/rpi-led-nhl-scoreboard/venv/bin/python rpi_led_nhl_scoreboard.py  && break
        n=$[$n+1]
        sleep 10
     done
     ```
     Save and exit.

-16. **OPTIONAL**: You can make this repository automatically stay up to date by using this edited version of the above start-scoreboard.sh.
+    **OPTIONAL**: You can make this repository automatically stay up to date by using this edited version of the above start-scoreboard.sh.
 This will check for updates on reboot before running the Python script.
 Generally, I would not advise doing this, but it may be useful when making this project as a gift for a non tech savvy person.
-It's allowed me to issue hotfixes after API changes and have people's gifted version resume operation with no action on their part.
+It's allowed me to issue hotfixes after API changes with no action on the owner's part.
     ```
     #!/bin/bash
     cd /home/pi/rpi-led-nhl-scoreboard
+    source venv/bin/activate

     while ! ping -c 1 -W 1 github.com; do
         echo "Waiting for GitHub..."